JWHA 50th Anniversary: A Legacy of Restoration History

 On September 18, 1972 a group of 15 individuals gathered at the home of RLDS Church Historian Richard and Barbara Howard to organize what would become the John Whitmer Historical Association—“an independent not-for-profit corporation organized along the lines of typical societies of professional historians.”*

-Priesthood ordination was extended to include men of African ancestry in The Church of Jesus Christ and Women and LGBTQ members in Community of Christ.
+Priesthood ordination was extended to include men of African ancestry in The Church of Jesus Christ Latter-day Saints, and women and LGBTQ members in Community of Christ.
 International expansion generated a growing awareness of cultural differences and complex questions surrounding contextualization of the gospel.

 Professionally written church histories, obscure historical sources, and the latest church history conspiracy theory are all one click away.
 The rise of post-modern religious thought is reflected in the increased questioning of authority and institutions.

-Many historical milestones have been commemorated in the last fifty years including the bicentennial of Joseph Smith’s birth and the First Vision, the 175th anniversary of the dedication of Kirtland Temple and the exodus from Nauvoo, and the sesquicentennial of the Restoration.
+Many historical milestones have been commemorated in the last fifty years, including the bicentennial of Joseph Smith’s birth and the First Vision, the 175th anniversary of the dedication of the Kirtland Temple and the exodus from Nauvoo, and the sesquicentennial of the Restoration.